 Women with a history of COC-related cholestasis and women who develop cholestasis during pregnancy are more likely to develop cholestasis with COC use.
-Such patients who use COCs should be carefully monitored, and COC use should be discontinued if cholestasis recurs.
+Such patients who use COC they should be carefully monitored and, COC use should be discontinued if cholestasis recurs.

 Hepatocellular injury has been reported with COC use.
-Early identification of drug-related hepatocellular injury can decrease the severity of hepatotoxicity when the drug is discontinued.
-If hepatocellular injury is diagnosed, patients should stop their COC, use a non-hormonal form of birth control and consult their doctor.
+Early identification of drugrelated hepatocellular injury can decrease the severity of hepatotoxicity when the drug is discontinued.
+If hepatocellular injury is diagnosed, patients should stop their COC, use a nonhormonal form of birth control, and consult their doctor.